Tierran/Ironclaw2E-FoundryVTT-System/README.md

 Both the *Effect* and *Descriptor* fields in weapons should be formatted so that every attribute is separated with a comma, eg. "Damage +2, Slaying, Awkward", for the system automations to support them.
 Weapons also have a field to give its opposing defensive pool for system and quick reference, normally this is just standard "defense" but some weapons with special defenses may have different pools.
 Weapons with resisted effects should set the resistance pool in the opposing defense field and toggle the "Defense is Resist" checkbox on.
 Wands and rods should also include "Wand" or "Rod" respectively as a descriptor even if that's not normal for Ironclaw.
 Weapons that would exhaust a gift on use can be set to auto-exhaust the gift in question when used to Attack or Counter.
 Depending on the world settings of whether weapons with a gift *require* an unexhausted gift, trying to use the weapon when the gift is exhausted will instead pop out a Refresh Gift dialog.
 A weapon can also be set to exhaust its gift when readied, in which case the popup to refresh a gift will happen when readying.
+Weapons also support being upgrades from another weapon, in which case, readying the weapon will require the weapon it is an upgrade from to already be readied.
+If that's not the case, the system will pop out a confirmation box to ready the pre-upgrade weapon.
+This can result in multiple popup boxes if gifts are not set as refreshed or the pre-upgrade weapon is itself an upgrade from yet another weapon.
+Remember that each ready or refresh does require a separate action, even if the system allows the gifts and weapons to be refreshed and readied as needed.
+The weapon upgrade action field notes what action the upgrade process requires instead of the standard ready action, whereas the upgrade condition allows for a condition to be auto-given to the actor when upgrading the weapon.
+Eg. if the upgrade action is "Aim", the condition should be set to "Aiming".
 Currently, the system does not allow dice pools to include items.
 Instead, the system tries to track what items should be included in which dice pools, eg. including worn armor in Soak rolls, as well as adding the gift special bonuses.
 Where these bonuses go is hard-coded though, so I'm afraid it won't be perfect.

 **For Chat Commands**: